w5xd/NyeVikingPowerMonitor/coupler/ReadMe.md

 we can see that the forward voltage is 1/N of the load voltage and the reflected voltage is zero, and the SWR equation results in 1:1.
-This analysis is not frequency nor time dependent, but its easy to see that to achieve zero V<sub>R</sub> at the diode detector, that I<sub>G</sub> must note only have the matching amplitude, but also must be in phase with V<sub>L</sub>.
+This analysis is not frequency nor time dependent, but its easy to see that to achieve zero V<sub>R</sub> at the diode detector, that I<sub>G</sub> must not only have the matching amplitude, but also must be in phase with V<sub>L</sub>.
 That is to say, the only way to get zero detected reflected voltage is for the load to be Z<sub>0</sub> resistive.</p>
 <p>The infinite SWR cases are also correctly covered.
 If the load is shorted, then V<sub>L</sub> is zero, or